meteor/tutorials/content/react/step02.md

 1. An `App` React component
 2. A `Task` React component
-3. Some code wrapped inside `if (Meteor.isClient) { ... }`, which defines code to execute in the browser, and `Meteor.startup`, which knows how to call code when the page is loaded and ready.
+3. Some initialization code (in our `client/main.js` client JavaScript entrypoint), in a `Meteor.startup` block, which knows how to call code when the page is loaded and ready.
+This code loads the other components and renders them into the `#render-target` html element.

+You can read more about how imports work and how to structure your code in the [Application Structure article](http://guide.meteor.com/structure.html) of the Meteor Guide.

 Later in the tutorial, we will refer to these components when adding or changing code.